-DESCRIPTION: At 1,805 acres, Swope Park is the crown jewel of the Kansas City, Mo., park system.
+DESCRIPTION: At 1,805 acres, Swope Park is the crown jewel of the Kansas City, MO, park system.
 As Kansas City's largest park, and one of the largest urban parks in the United States, Swope Park is home to many of Kansas City’s finest attractions.
-The park has two golf courses, the Lakeside Nature Center, extensive sporting areas, horseback-riding trails, picnic and fishing areas and a day camp for kids.
+The park has two golf courses, the Lakeside Nature Center, extensive sporting areas, picnic and fishing areas.
 Hiking enthusiasts can venture along the hill south of the Lake of the Woods for a scenic hiking adventure.
+Check out Go Ape’s second treetop adventure course with zip lines, aerial obstacles, outdoor axe throwing and more.

-ADDRESS: Meyer Boulevard and Swope Parkway, Kansas City, Mo.
+ADDRESS: East Meyer Boulevard and Swope Parkway, Kansas City, MO

 ANNUAL ATTENDANCE: 1.8 million

-HOURS: Swope Park is open seasonally from dawn until dusk.
+HOURS: Swope Park is open seasonally from 5 a.m. to midnight.
 Check with specific attractions for hours.

 ADMISSION: Free to get in the park.
 Some attractions, such as the Kansas City Zoo and Starlight Theatre, charge admission fees.
 Check with specific attractions for prices.